lupyuen/nuttx-star64/README.md

 c000fc58
 ```

+We match the above Code Addresses to the Scheme App Disassembly (from the previous section).

-TODO: Match to Disassembly.
-The Code Addresses are the __Return Addresses__.
-So we match to the previous instruction
+Note that these Code Addresses are the __Return Addresses__.
+So we look up the Previous Instruction that appears in the Scheme App Disassembly...

 ```text
 c000f366: (The crashing code, from previous section)